 - Additional Categories:

 If applicable, your song/s will be automatically entered into these categories as a BONUS entry:

 - The Indigenous Category is open to the artists who have identified themselves as Aboriginal & Torres Strait Islander songwriters during the entry process.
 All Indigenous entries will be automatically entered into this category.

-- The Regional Category is open to all songwriters outside of metro Brisbane.
+- The Regional Category is open to all songwriters residing in regional Queensland.
 All finalist regional songwriters will automatically be entered into this category.